tbaums/www/content/docs/developing-operators.md

 ### Variables provided by KUDO

-- `{{ .OperatorName }}` - name of the operator the template belongs to
+- `.OperatorName` - name of the operator the template belongs to
-- `{{ .Name }}` - name of the instance that kubernetes object created from this template will belong to
+- `.Name` - name of the instance that kubernetes object created from this template will belong to
-- `{{ .Namespace }}` - namespace in which the instance lives
+- `.Namespace` - namespace in which the instance lives
-- `{{ .Params }}` - object containing list of parameters you defined in `params.yaml` with overrides provided during installation
+- `.Params` - object containing list of parameters you defined in `params.yaml` with overrides provided during installation

-An more complex example using some of the built in variables could look as the following `templates/service.yaml`
+A more complex example using some of the built in variables could look as the following `templates/service.yaml`

 ```yaml
 apiVersion: v1